 To save money on your policy, look into whether your provider offers occasional driver discounts if your college student doesn’t drive while at school.

-Can a child stay on their parents’ car insurance after they marry?
+Can a child stay on their parents’ car insurance after getting married?

 No. Most car insurance companies consider marriage a clear break from any parents.
-This kind of financial independence will likely require your child to have their own insurance policy, especially if a move out of the family home comes with the marriage.
+This kind of financial independence will likely require your child to start a new insurance policy with their spouse, especially if a move out of the family home comes with the marriage.

 If your child still lives at home, you might find exceptions.
 If they’re still a member of the household and frequently drive a vehicle owned by a parent, they might still need to be listed as a driver on your household policy.
 This doesn’t mean they won’t also have to purchase their own policy, so confirm with your insurer how it handles this situation.